 2. University transcripts

 The LLM in Taxation Program requires official copies of all university transcripts.
 If the transcripts are not in English, then you must provide two official English language translations.
 For degrees from China, official original and English language translations of degree certificates are required in addition to transcripts.
 Your transcripts and degree certificates, including translated copies if needed, must be uploaded directly to the online application.

 Applicants with undergraduate training at a university where English is not the primary language of instruction, must demonstrate sufficient English language proficiency through one of the approved English language proficiency examinations.
 Please consult Graduate and Postdoctoral Studies for further information about English proficiency requirements including department requirements.

-The Graduate Program in Law requires:
+The Graduate Program at Allard Hall requires:

 TOEFL: minimum score of 100, of which the reading, listening and writing component minimum is 75.